Books Set on a Form of Transportation

 Book Summary

-In 1946 after WW2, the HMS Victoria set out from Sydney with arms, aircraft, a thousand naval officers, and 650 war brides.
-The women each made promises to men in wartime and were now headed to England on a six-week voyage to be reunited with their soon-to-be husbands.
+In 1946, after WW2, the HMS Victoria set out from Sydney with arms, aircraft, a thousand naval officers, and 650 war brides.
+The women had made promises to men in wartime and were now on a six-week voyage to England, where they would be reunited with their soon-to-be husbands.

 Despite the Navy’s many strict rules, the brides and men aboard quickly found their lives entangled.
 The novel focuses on the stories of four cabin mates.
 For one of the young women, Frances, the journey will change her life in ways she never could have predicted.